codingcyber/AJAX-State-Country-City-Select-Dropdown-List/README.md

 # For Complete text Article and Video Tutorials checkout these links
 <a href="https://codingcyber.org/ajax-country-state-city-select-dropdown-list-7698/">Create Ajax Country State City Select Dropdown List</a>

+<a href="https://www.udemy.com/learn-ajax-with-php-multiple-projects/?couponCode=GITHUB">Learn AJAX with PHP : 3 Awesome Projects - Basic to Advanced Course on Udemy</a>